YamatoMatsumura/Chess/README.md

 # Chess

 ## Description
 This project is essentially a re-creation of the popular board game, chess, from scratch other than the single player engine.
-It first started as a final project for a coding class, but new features were constantly added and grew entirely past thee scope of the project.
+It first started as a final project for a coding class, but new features were constantly added and grew entirely past the scope of the project.
 I had a lot of fun making this to please feel free to check it out!

 ## Usage
 Download all neccesary files (pip install requirements.txt) and run the main.py file contained in src.